 We first came across this band at the 2019 Westival where they put on a cracking set on the Pyramid Stage.
-Their second album is released September 2019,
+Their second album “Chased By Wolves” was released September 2019, and they followed it up with UK Tour.

 From the Flight Brigade Facebook page: